How Did the Internet Start? Walk-through with the Internet History

 In short, it allows users to find websites with ease.

-Search engines use modern algorithms to determine the quality of the website’s pages.
-For example, Google uses 200+ signals to analyze website quality for ranking.
+Search engines employ sophisticated algorithms to evaluate the quality of a website’s pages.
+For example, Google uses hundreds, possibly thousands of signals to analyze website quality for ranking purposes.

-It assigns every page value in its index for relevant search phrases.
+It assigns a value to every page in its index for relevant search phrases.
 Then, when a user queries, the search engine shows the website listing from its index.

-As per Statcounter (Mar 2023), below is the sequence of the top 6 search engines as per their popularity:
+As per Statcounter, below is the sequence of the top 6 search engines as per their popularity:

 1. Google